 Why keep bees?

 Beekeepers are a diverse lot, but united in their love of bees and their friendliness to newcomers to the craft.
-You are assured of a welcome at any of our meetings, and of all the assistance you could wish for as a beginner.
-Together with friendship and practical guidance, we will also provide you with training to equip you to take a national beekeeping qualification, should you wish to.
+You are assured of a welcome at any of our meetings and together with friendship and practical guidance, we can also provide you with training to equip you to take a national beekeeping qualification, should you wish.

 Commitments involved when starting beekeeping

-Throughout the summer the bees will collect and store nectar and periodically additional space has to be provided and processed nectar removed as honey.
-In the early autumn the bees are likely to need to be fed with sugar syrup to try to ensure there is enough food for the colony to survive to the end of the following March.
+Throughout the summer the bees will collect and store nectar and periodically additional space has to be provided and the processed nectar removed as honey.
+In the early autumn the bees are likely to need to be fed to make sure there is enough food for the colony to survive the winter to the end of the following March.

 There are various books on beekeeping available; we suggest you pick one or two rather than getting them all!

 The Bee Manual – Haynes by Claire & Adrian Waring.
 This is an excellent manual for beginners and is our Beginners Course textbook (those enrolling on our course get a discount on the course fee if they already own a copy).
 It provides a complete and easy-to-follow reference book with clear instruction and plenty of excellent illustrations.
 Many find it the book they turn to again and again in their first years of beekeeping.